-Although Clark's classification does not provide any relationship between each of these product categories and the advertising effectiveness to differentiate, it seems clear that the first product category in the classification may be the most likely one advertising can differentiate.
-This conclusion supported by Albion and Farris [213] who suggested that "advertising is thought to increase perceived product differentiation of physically homogeneous products."
+Although Clark's classification does not provide any relationship between each of these product categories and the advertising effectiveness to differentiate, it seems clear that the first product category in the classification may be the most likely one advertising can differentiate. that This conclusion was supported by Albion and Farris [213] who suggested that "advertising is thought to increase perceived product differentiation of physically homogeneous products."